 Deutschlandticket – The Ugly

-However, there is one major hurdle at this point for travellers from overseas (or anyone outside Germany for that matter): You may not be able to buy the Deutschlandticket!
+However, there is one major hurdle for travellers from overseas (or anyone outside Germany for that matter): Purchasing the Deutschlandticket is tricky!

 The Deutsche Bahn does accept other payment methods for regular tickets so it all hinges on that subscription model – though Netflix has no problem using my PayPal for my subscription so you think the Deutsche Bahn should be able to figure it out as well.